CW3E/Ensemble-DA-Cycling-Template/README.md

 ${HOME}/scripts/environments/MPAS_constants.sh
 ${HOME}/scripts/environments/WRF_constants.sh
 ```
 files respectively.
-These files are sourced for these exports and load statements, along with helper regex patterns and
+These files are sourced for the appropriate export and load statements, along with helper regex patterns and
 constants used throughout the MPAS and WRF driver scripts.

 ## Defining a case study / configuration